chronosphereio/calyptia-fluent-linter-action/README.md

 # Limitations

 - The current fluent-linter-action only works with `fluent-bit` configurations. fluent-d configurations will be available shortly.
-- The current fluent-lint-action doesn't follow `@includes` yet.
-Please follow this [issue](https://github.com/calyptia/fluent-bit-config-parser/issues/9) for updates.
+- The current fluent-lint-action doesn't support `@includes` yet.
+These if found, will be ignored.
+Please follow [this issue](https://github.com/calyptia/fluent-bit-config-parser/issues/9) for updates.

 <!-- CONTRIBUTING -->